Trusted Computing: Digital rights management

 One of the early motivations behind trusted computing was a desire by media and software corporations for stricter DRM technology to prevent users from freely sharing and using potentially copyrighted or private files without explicit permission.

 An example could be downloading a music file from a band: the band's record company could come up with rules for how the band's music can be used.
 For example, they might want the user to play the file only three times a day without paying additional money.
 Also, they could use remote attestation to only send their music to a music player that enforces their rules: sealed storage would prevent the user from opening the file with another player that did not enforce the restrictions.
 Memory curtaining would prevent the user from making an unrestricted copy of the file while it is playing, and secure output would prevent capturing what is sent to the sound system.

 Users unable to modify software

 A user who wanted to switch to a competing program might find that it would be impossible for that new program to read old data, as the information would be "locked in" to the old program.
 It could also make it impossible for the user to read or modify their data except as specifically permitted by the software.

-Remote attestation could cause other problems.
-Currently, web sites can be visited using a number of web browsers, though certain websites may be formatted such that some browsers cannot decipher their code.
-Some browsers have found a way to get around that problem by emulating other browsers.
-With remote attestation, a website could check the internet browser being used and refuse to display on any browser other than the specified one (like Internet Explorer), so even emulating the browser would not work.